fenago/git/Lab_2.md

 `git add committed.js`

 ### Step 4 - Staged Differences
-Once the changes are in the staging area they will not show in the output from git diff.
+Once the changes are in the staging area they will not show in the output from `git diff` .
 By default, git diff will only compare the working directory and not the staging area.

 To compare the changes in the staging area against the previous commit you provide the staged parameter `git diff --staged`.
 This enables you to ensure that you have correctly staged all your changes.